 As you can see it was quite an intense year in 2017 and 2018 is also jam packed with hard work and exciting new targets but most importantly I am moving forward with the project.
 There is a lot of work that still needs to be done before the demo is ready and my Kickstarter campaign is completed.
 Having said that, things are getting real exciting for I can't wait for those interested to try out the demo and be a part of my Kickstarter campaign.
 I truly believe that the project will be something special, memorable, unique and awesome!

 This concludes this months updates for Corpses 'N Souls.
-I hope you enjoyed the article, video, GIFs, images, news, future plans and are also as excited as I am that the project is moving forward and that a public demo will be releasing this year as well as a Kickstarter campaign for Corpses 'N Souls!
-Please note if I am not happy with the demo's progress I will not rush it out the door and will move the Kickstarter and demo launch date to a Jan - Feb 2019 launch window if needed.
-Having said that I have all intentions to do my best to launch the demo and Kickstarter campaign this year(my estimate is 4th quarter 2018).
+I hope you enjoyed the article, video, GIFs, images, news, future plans and are also as excited as I am that the project is moving forward and that a public demo and Kickstarter campaign for Corpses 'N Souls are planned for 2019!
+Please note if I am not happy with the demo's progress I will not rush it out the door and have the policy that "it's done when it is done".
+Having said that I have all intentions to do my best to launch the demo and Kickstarter campaign in 2019.

 Remember to stay locked in to indieDB, @SideScrollSTUs , @valcan_s , www.corpsesnsouls.com for all of your latest info on Corpses 'N Souls development and the pending announcement of the public demo and Kickstarter campaign.